Kenya Union Party

 The Kenya Union Party (KUP) is a political party in Kenya.

 History

-The party was founded in 2021 by Governor of West Pokot County John Krop Lonyangapuo and David Pkosing.
+The party was founded in 2021 by then Governor of West Pokot County, John Krop Lonyangapuo and then Pokot South Constituency Member of Parliament, David Pkosing.

 The party was one of 23 that contested the 2022 Kenyan general election as part of the Azimio La Umoja alliance.
 3 were elected to the 13th Parliament of Kenya.
 After the election they dismissed claims of a change to Kenya Kwanza.

+On 27 April 2023, former Governor John Lonyang'apuo signed a post-election pre-coalition agreement to join Kenya Kwanza.